Diseases

 • Commercial feasibility (e.g manufacturing)

-Depends on demand and price.
+Depends on the type of pharmaceutical, demand and price.

 • New developments for diagnostic tests